Haunted Weekend in Tombstone &

 forgotten miners, spectral ladies of the evening, a lady

-And then on Saturday, we'll continue on to
+After the tour on Friday night, we'll continue on to

 Tombstone... the Town Too